 - high gas price volatility in 2022.
-The project was suspended in 2023 due to legal and technical risks. - building management system (BMS).
+The project was suspended in 2023 due to legal and technical risks. - -> OBJECTIVE 2: Upgrading the installation of control and measurement apparatus and automation, as well as building a new building management system (BMS).
 Target in progress. - consumption by 10% and its heat consumption by 17%.